javl/linger/README.md

 into the store, and how much time you've spend in the candy isle before making your choice.

-Linger is a small, portable device that allows you to create and blend into a virtual crowd by storing these specific wifi signals from everyone that comes within range, and rebroadcasting their signals infinitely.
+Linger is a small, portable device that allows you to create and blend into a virtual crowd by storing these specific wifi signals from everyone that comes near you, and rebroadcasting their signals infinitely as if they are still there.
-As you pass people in the streets and their signals are stored in the database, a small display on the device will show the amount of individuals in your group.
+As you pass people in the streets and their signals are stored in the database, a small display on the device will show the number of unique individuals in your group.

 Their physical body might have left, but their virtual version will stay with you forever.